Analyze AI - AI Search Analytics Platform

 Step 5: Check if you’re already the answer source

-Before optimizing, make sure Google isn’t already using your page.
-If you’re already the source, there’s nothing to gain and you should move to the next question.
+Before optimizing, confirm Google isn’t already using your page.
+If it is, you have nothing to gain.

-To check: click the “+” icon next to the question in the pivot table data to see one of the keywords that triggers it.
-Search that keyword on Google (use incognito mode and a VPN set to your target country for clean results).
-Find the PAA box, expand the question, and look at the source link.
+To check, pick one of the keywords that triggers your target question.
+Search it in incognito with a VPN set to your target country.
+Find the PAA box, expand the question, and look at the source URL.

-[Screenshot: Google SERP with a PAA question expanded, showing the source page URL beneath the answer text]
+Google SERP with a PAA question expanded showing the source page URL beneath the answer

-If the source is your page, move on.
-If it’s someone else’s page, you have an opportunity.
+If it’s your page, move on.
+If it’s a competitor, you have an opportunity.

 Step 6: Verify you’re eligible to rank